104 Main Hall

 Spring 2016: Monday 3:15-4:15 p.m.
 Tuesday 11:30-2:30 p.m.
 Wednesday 3:15-4:15 p.m.

 Jesse Piersol is an adjunct instructor in the Department of Communication Studies, where she teaches Business and Professional Speech Communication (SPK230) and Public Speaking (SPK208).
 Other courses include Advanced Video Production and Persuasion.

-She holds both a B.A. and M.A. in Communication Studies, both from West Chester University, and is a former graduate assistant for the Frederick Douglass Institute.
-Currently, she has the privilege of being a Frederick Douglass Institute Scholar.
-She is a faculty advisor for the new DECA Club on campus, as well as the Bollywood Dance Club.
-She occasionally co-hosts the Justin Sochovka Show on WCUR on Mondays from 8-10 a.m.
+She holds a B.A. and M.A. in Communication Studies from West Chester University.
+A former graduate assistant for the Frederick Douglass Institute on campus, she currently has the privilege of being a Frederick Douglass Institute Scholar.
+In the past, she's served as faculty advisor for Collegiate DECA and the Bollywood Dance Club.

-At WCU, she has also taught Public Speaking (SPK208).
-Before WCU, she enjoyed a 6-year tenure at the University of Phoenix, where she taught Business Literature, Conflict Resolution, and Teambuilding courses.
-Prior to coming to WCU, she worked as a senior technical writer and project lead at SunGard Higher Education (now Ellucian).
+Before coming to WCU, Jesse enjoyed a 6-year tenure at the University of Phoenix, where she taught Business Literature, Conflict Resolution, and Teambuilding courses.
+During that time she also worked as a senior technical writer and project lead at SunGard Higher Education (now Ellucian).

 You're welcome to join her on Twitter (@TheRhetPurp) and Instagram (@jessepiersol).